islam885/ubuntu-doza-railway/README.md

   - **USERNAME:** random string of 16 characters
   - **PASSWORD:** random string of 32 characters

-**NOTE:** It is strongly advised to provide the USERNAME and PASSWORD environment variables before deploying the project.
+**NOTE:** It is strongly advised to provide the USERNAME and PASSWORD environment variables before deploying the project